danmbrown/city-of-whispers/Moves.md

 <a id="Social-Interaction-Moves"></a>
 ## Social Interaction Moves
 Social Interaction Moves relate to a specific named individual.
-When characters interact with someone in particular, use one of the Social Interaction Moves.
+When characters interact with someone in particular, use Direct Someone to Act.
 When dealing with the denizens of the city more generally, use **Get Something**.

 You may not mark Histories or City Demands to affect this roll, but you may indicate you want to **Use a Secret** before you roll.

 ### Direct Someone to Act
 When you demand someone *provide information* they have access to or *take an action* they are capable of taking, describe what you're demanding and whether you're offering **peril**, **value**, or **logic**.

-If you demand they act against their self-interest, or reveal something that betrays their interests, pick a **strong reaction**.
+If you demand they act against their self-interest, or reveal something that betrays their interests, they pick a **strong reaction**.

 If you demand they act against or betray another's interest, roll based on your offer of peril, value, or logic.

 NPCs will react to each offer type differently.
-The Magistrate will indicate whether you should roll with Sway, Heat, or Sway + Heat.
+The Magistrate will indicate whether you should roll with Sway, Heat, or Sway - Heat.

+If you must roll with Heat, roll minus the number of marked Heat.

-On a hit, pick a **weak reaction**.
+On a hit, you pick a **weak reaction**.
 On 7-9, they pick a **consequence**.

 #### Strong Reactions
 - They make counter-offer (Do you accept?)